 Ideas to Incorporate Green Witchcraft into your Spiritual Practice

-- Add plants, herbs, flowers, dirt to your altar or sacred space by placing them in jars or dressing candles
+- Add plants, herbs, flowers, and dirt to your altar or sacred space by placing them in jars or dressing candles

 - Learn botanicals magical properties and practice tree or plant magic